Skip to main content

 The right of withdrawal

 However, the 7-day period is already very outdated legislation.
-Alreadysince June 13, 2014,the period of 14 days for notifying the return counts after which consumers have another period of 14 days for actually returning after notifying.
+Already since June 13, 2014, the period of 14 days for notifying the return counts after which consumers have another period of 14 days after notifying for the actual return.
 Reading further, we also come across other errors, for example, it is mentioned that when returning items, the political party will refund the amount paid within 30 days (where there is a maximum legal period of 14 days) and there are special requirements for returns (for example, consumers would not be allowed to return an order if they have not read the instructions for use).

 Price and offer